-The rapid advancements in technology have not spared any process, from being automated.
-Today, every key process which earlier required lot of paper works and frequent written correspondences has seen the use of technology into it, thereby making the user’s life, much more comfortable.
+The rapid advancements in technology have not spared any process from being automated.
+Today, every key process which earlier required lot of paperwork and frequent written correspondences now uses technology to make the user’s life easier.
 One key sector which has seen a massive change is the legal sector.

-Legal Process outsourcing (LPO) which sees a particular law firm, obtaining legal services from an outside law firm or legal support services company, has also transcended from the erstwhile stringent processes and transformed into a more efficient and competent online process.
-Thanks here to technology again.
+Legal process outsourcing (LPO) which sees a particular law firm, obtaining legal services from an outside law firm or legal support services company, has also transcended from the erstwhile stringent processes and transformed into a more efficient and competent online process.
+This, again, is due to new technology.

-Over the past few years, the Legal process outsourcing has matured and transformed itself from being a pure labour investment play.
-It now is a combination of best practices, process efficiency and quality control which uses technology to its core.
+Over the past few years, the legal process outsourcing has matured and transformed itself from being a pure labor investment play.
+It now is a combination of best practices, process efficiency, and quality control which uses technology to its core.
 The FRCP (Federal Rules of Civil Procedure) has also seen innumerable amendments over the past few years.
 These new amendments which have come into force, take into account not only the more fascinating sources of electronically stored information (ESI) such as smartphones and the cloud, but also stress upon the value of “cooperation among parties, proportionality in the use of available procedures.
-This is with an aim for a quick judicial case management.
+This is done with an aim for quick judicial case management.

-Many states in the USA have already adapted to these amendments.
+Many states in the US have already adapted to these amendments.
 These new amendments will also see the need for new skilled lawyers.
-Few highlights of the amendments are given below;
+A few highlights of the amendments are listed below:

 - Reduction in the e-discovery cost and thereby reduce the risks of facing sanctions as per Rule 37(e)

 - The amendment to Rule 26 (f)(3)(C) extends the possibility of expanding the parties’ discovery plans.